 When applying for a GradPLUS loan you will need to indicate the total amount you want to borrow for the entire academic year since funds are disbursed in two equal amounts at the beginning of each term.
-GradPLUS loans have a 4.272% loan fee that is deducted from the total loan amount prior to disbursement, therefore, you will want to consider whether or not you should increase your loan request by the amount of this fee in order to net a certain amount of money.
-We will automatically add the 4.272% fee amount to your student budget when we process your GradPLUS loan request.
-If you decide at a later date that you would like to reduce the overall loan amount, you may do so by contacting our office or completing the loan adjustment form found on our Financial Aid Web Forms page.
+GradPLUS loans have a 4.276% loan fee that is deducted from the total loan amount prior to disbursement, therefore, you will want to consider whether or not you should increase your loan request by the amount of this fee in order to net a certain amount of money.
+We will automatically add the 4.276% fee amount to your student budget when we process your GradPLUS loan request.
+If you decide, at a later date, that you would like to reduce the overall loan amount, you may do so by contacting our office or completing the loan adjustment form.

 On the GradPLUS application (link below), there are three loan amount request options.
 Please read the instructions for each option carefully: